Model Assessment for a Generalised Bayesian Structural Equation Model: Model assessment

 \begin{enumerate} \item Compute $D(\bfY, \theta_m)$. \item Draw $\bf\Ytil$ having the same size as $\bfY$, from the likelihood function $f(\bfY|\theta_m)$ of the implied model in Equation \eqref{gbsem_marginal} or \eqref{gbsem_newmarginal} and using the current value $\theta_m$. \item Calculate $D({\bf\Ytil}, \theta_m)$ and $d_m= \mathcal{I}\big[ D(\bfY, \theta_m)< D({\bf\Ytil}, \theta_m)\big]$, where $ \mathcal{I}\big[\cdot\big]$ is an indicator function. \end{enumerate} \item Return PPP$=\frac{1}{M}\sum_{m=1}^M d_m$. \end{enumerate}

 In the case of binary and ordinal data, the model is written as the probability of a response pattern.
 For $p$ binary items, there are $R=2^p$ possible response patterns, denoted by $\{ {\bf{y}}_r \}_{r=1}^R$, with corresponding observed frequencies denoted by $O_r$ where $r=1,\ldots,R$.
 The probability of a response pattern, based on the logistic model with a parameter vector $\theta$, and the assumption of conditional independence given $\bf z$ and $\bf u$ is: \beq \pi_r(\theta)=\int \prod_{j=1}^p \text{Bernoulli}\left\{[{\bf{y}}_r]_j | \sigma([\bfeta]_j)\right\}f({\bf z})f({\bf u})d{\bf z} d {\bf u}, \eeq where Bernoulli$\left\{y| \pi\right\}$ denotes the Bernoulli probability mass function for a binary observation $\bfy$ and probability of success $\pi$, $\bfeta$ is as defined in Section 2.2.2, i.e. $\bfeta=\alpha+\Lambda {\bf z} +{\bf u}$, and ${\bf z}$ and ${\bf u}$ are the latent components in the implied model.
 The integral in \eqref{gbsem_eq:expected} can be approximated using Monte Carlo.
 Similar expressions can also be obtained for the probit specification.
+An equivalent model can now be defined for the observed frequencies $\left(O_1,\dots,O_{R}\right)$ given the model-based $\pi_r(\theta)$s via the Multinomial distribution